Aliases for ACOT8 Gene

 GeneCards Summary for ACOT8 Gene

 ACOT8 (Acyl-CoA Thioesterase 8) is a Protein Coding gene.
-Diseases associated with ACOT8 include von economo's disease.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with ACOT8 include Von Economo's Disease.
+Among its related pathways are alpha-linolenic (omega3) and linoleic (omega6) acid metabolism and Peroxisomal lipid metabolism.
 GO annotations related to this gene include receptor binding and palmitoyl-CoA hydrolase activity.

 UniProtKB/Swiss-Prot for ACOT8 Gene